keu/docs/astro/cli-release-notes.md

 - Scheduler replicas
 - Worker resources

-These are the same configurations that you can set via the **Edit Configuration** page in the Cloud UI.
+These are the same configurations that you can set via the **Edit Configuration** button in the Cloud UI.
 For more information about these configurations, see [Configure a Deployment](configure-deployment.md).

 ## v1.2.0